hey-ashwin/RL-Traffic-Optimizer/README.md

 ## Project Goals
 - Build a realistic four-way traffic intersection simulator.
 - Support multiple reward functions for experimentation.
-- Keep the environment independent of any specific RL algorithm.
+- Experiment with different reward functions and state representations.
-- Train and compare algorithms such as Q-Learning and Deep Q-Networks (DQN).
+- Train and compare algorithms such as SARSA, Q-Learning and Deep Q-Networks (DQN).
 - Evaluate learned policies against fixed-time traffic signals.
+- Analyze the impact of state encoding and reward design on RL performance.

 ## Current Features